NeoSkin7/Website/site/content/post/inst_np25.md

 - Patel, P. (2020).
 What Are Cooper Pairs & How Are They Responsible For Superconductivity? [online] Science ABC.
 Available at: [scienceabc.com/pure-sciences/what-are-cooper-pairs-how-are-they-responsible-for-superconductivity.html](https://www.scienceabc.com/pure-sciences/what-are-cooper-pairs-how-are-they-responsible-for-superconductivity.html) [Accessed 19 Dec.
 2025].
 - The Royal Swedish Academy of Sciences (2025).
 Nobel Prize in Physics 2025. [online] The Nobel Prize.
 Available at: [nobelprize.org/prizes/physics/2025/press-release](https://www.nobelprize.org/prizes/physics/2025/press-release) [Accessed 19 Dec.
 2025].

-### Image Sources
+Image Credit:

-Article Icon: Content from _The Royal Swedish Academy of Sciences_, 2025
+- Thumbnail from _The Royal Swedish Academy of Sciences_, 2025

-Other Images: Content from _Johan Jarnestad/The Royal Swedish Academy of Sciences_, 2025
+- Other images from _Johan Jarnestad/The Royal Swedish Academy of Sciences_, 2025